isabella232/primetime.en/help/digital-rights-management/aaxs-protected-streaming/packaging-content.md

 If each tenant uses a different License Server and Transport Credential, be sure to specify the correct tenant's certificate in the packager.

-To ensure the server issues licenses only to content packaged by known packagers, include the packager's certificate in the packager allowlist of the tenant configuration file.
+To ensure the server issues licenses only to content packaged by known packagers, include the packager's certificate in the packager allow list of the tenant configuration file.